Abernethy, Perth and Kinross: Middle Ages

 The village was once the "capital" (or at least a major religious and political centre) of the kingdom of the Picts.
-The parish church, which sits on land given by Nechtan, king of the Picts, is dedicated to Saint Brigid of Kildare of (fl.
+The parish church, which sits on land given by Nechtan, king of the Picts, is dedicated to Saint Brigid of Kildare (fl.
 451–525), and the church is said to have been founded by Dairlugdach, second abbess of Kildare, one of early Christian Ireland's major monasteries.